Turrón: Recipe

 The 16th-century Manual de Mujeres (Women's handbook), a handbook of recipes for cosmetics and some foodstuffs, has what is probably the oldest existing Spanish turrón recipe.
 It calls for honey and some egg whites, cooked until it becomes breakable once cooled.
 Once the honey is caramelized the recipe suggests adding pine nuts, almonds or hazelnuts, peeled and roasted.
 The mix is then cooked a bit further, and finally removed from the heat and cut into slices.

 History

-All versions of the name appear to have been derived from Latin torrere (to toast).
+All versions of the name appear to have been derived from Latin torrere ('to toast').
 The modern confection might be derived from the Muslim recipe prevalent in parts of Islamic Spain known as turun, or even from an ancient Greek recipe.
-One may also point to a similar confection named cupedia or cupeto that was marketed in Ancient Rome and noted by Roman poets.
+One may also point to a similar confection named cupedia or cupeto that was marketed in ancient Rome and noted by Roman poets.

-Turrón or Torró has been known at least since the 15th century in the city of Jijona/Xixona (formerly Sexona), north of Alicante.
+Turrón or torró has been known at least since the 15th century in the city of Jijona/Xixona (formerly Sexona), north of Alicante.
 Turrón is commonly consumed in most of Spain, some countries of Latin America, and in Roussillon (France).
-The similar Torrone is typical of Sicily, Cremona and Benevento in Italy.
-There are similar confections made in the Philippines.
+The similar torrone is typical of Sicily, Cremona and Benevento, in Italy.
+Similar confections, called panucha, are produced in the Philippines.

 Variations are found in several regions of the northern Mediterranean.